Twin Falls, Idaho · A Community Project

 Based on comparable communities our size, a right-sized recreation center for Twin Falls would include:

-- ✓4 regulation basketball courts
+- ✓4 convertible basketball / volleyball / pickleball courts

 - ✓Fitness center & exercise studios